molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_3.md

 Hopefully, this 2 day R course was informative and helpful.
 Please send any questions or comments to <l.j.sinke@lumc.nl>.

-Feedback is very much appreciated. :)
+Feedback is very much appreciated.
+Enjoy the rest of this Molecular Data Science FOS course\! :)

 -----